 Before I jump into why we choose The Mystery of History for our homeschool, I want to share a quick overview.
-Written by Linda Lacour Hobar and published by Bright Ideas Press, this world history curriculum is best described as classical, chronological, and Christian.
+Written by Linda Lacour Hobar, this world history curriculum is best described as classical, chronological, and Christian.

 - It’s structured with a classical approach to history – It teaches all elements of history, including science, art and music, philosophy, and literature, but does so through the trivium.
 (Not a classical homeschool family?
 We’re not either, but The Mystery of History is a great fit for us!)

 - It’s chronological – The four volumes work through the entire timeline in chronological order and help connect the people, places, movements, and events all over the globe.

 - It’s Christian – The Mystery of History is written from a Christian worldview and does a fantastic job of weaving biblical and church history into the big picture of history.

 Volume I covers creation to the resurrection of Christ.
 Volume II covers the early church and Middle Ages.
 Volume III covers the Renaissance, Reformation and growth of nations.
 Lastly, volume IV finishes with wars of independence to present day.

 The Mystery of History Logistics